ChatKitty/chatkitty-api-docs/source/javascript/index.html.md

 <aside class="notice">
  A username must be unique within a ChatKitty application.<br/>
- We recommend you use as a hashed email address or phone number as your ChatKitty usernames.
+ We recommend you use hashed email address or phone number as your ChatKitty usernames.
 </aside>

 ### Starting a user session with a user name and authentication parameters